 -

-Add the zucchini, continue to fry for a few minutes.
+Add the courgettes and continue to sauté for a few minutes.

 -

-Adding the peppers and tomatoes: Then add the peppers and tomatoes to the pan.
-Brown them for another 5 minutes.
-The peppers should remain slightly crunchy.
+Add the peppers and tomatoes: Next, add the peppers and tomatoes to the pan.
+Sauté them for another 5 minutes.
+The peppers should remain slightly crisp.

 -

-Incorporating the chestnuts and flavorings: Add the cooked chestnuts, garlic and grated ginger to the pan.
-Mix well so that the flavors are absorbed.
+Adding the chestnuts and flavorings: Add the cooked chestnuts, garlic, and grated ginger to the pan.
+Mix well to allow the flavors to meld.
 Pour the soy sauce over everything and simmer for another 3 to 4 minutes.

 -

-Finishing: Serve the pan hot, sprinkled with sesame seeds and a few coriander leaves to add a touch of freshness and color.
+Finishing: Serve the stir-fry piping hot, sprinkled with sesame seeds and a few coriander leaves to add a touch of freshness and color.

 -